gen2brain/jpegn/README.md

 err := jpegn.Encode(w, img, &jpegn.EncodeOptions{Quality: 90})
 ```

-`EncodeOptions` selects the chroma subsampling, optimized Huffman tables and restart intervals.
+Subsampling follows the source, so an `image.YCbCr` keeps its native ratio and its planes are
-Subsampling follows the source by default, so an `image.YCbCr` keeps its native ratio and its
+encoded without resampling.
+Progressive mode, optimized Huffman tables, adaptive quantization
-planes are encoded without resampling. `RawExif` and `Segments` carry EXIF and anything else,
+and restart intervals are all opt-in, and EXIF and anything else, such as an ICC profile,
-such as an ICC profile, through a decode and re-encode.
+carry through a decode and re-encode.

 ### Supported